CLR’s advisors review and contribute to our research and activities on a pro bono basis.

 Amrit Sidhu-Brar

-Amrit leads on operations at CLR, in areas such as payroll, compliance, HR, finances, and general administration.
+After four years in our operations team, Amrit has stepped back to an advisory role as he transitions out of CLR and hands over to Harry Day.
 Previously he studied medieval languages at the University of Cambridge, and ran operations at a tech startup.

 Support staff and contractors